Dataninja/fb_group/README.md

 # Facebook group harvester

-Download all data from a Facebook Group: posts, comments (and subcomments), likes, reactions, users, using the [official facebook-sdk module](https://github.com/mobolic/facebook-sdk/) for Python 2.7.
+Download all data from a Facebook Group: posts, comments (and subcomments), likes, reactions, users, shares and user mentions using the [official facebook-sdk module](https://github.com/mobolic/facebook-sdk/) for Python 2.7.
 WARNING!
 Under development, not all features are implemented or to be considered stable.

 ## Installation